Tania-Troshchuk/your-dictionary-client/README.md

 # Your Dictionary App (frontend part)

 Welcome to the frontend repository of Your Dictionary App, a language-learning tool designed to facilitate English language acquisition.
-This repository contains the source code and related resources for the app's user interface.
+This repository contains the source code for the app's user interface.

 ## Demo